tobinegbert/DnDS_CoS_MagicItems/Gloomstalker Bow.md

 As an action you may shoot an arrow from this bow.
 You may magically project your senses through the arrow that was fired.
 For 10 minutes you can see and hear as if from the arrow.
 You can do this a number of times per day equal to your [proficiency or wisdom] modifier

 ### Unerring Skill
-I choose Stealth
-Choose one ability that you have expertise in.
+Choose one ability that you have expertise in (stealth).
 If you roll lower than a 10 on any ability check that uses that skill, you treat the roll as if it were a 10.

 ## Level 10:
 This weapon becomes a +2 magic weapon